 The woman above said, “Take a picture of me!
 I am not that bad looking.”
 The woman below is a man (in case you hadn’t noticed).

 He looks well to me!

 Some costumes are political.
 I can’t remember what the sign on the front said, but I think it had to do with miner’s health and safety.

 The festivities are good for the economy too.
 People come from all around to partake in the event.
 Vendors sell everything from mementos to regional treats.
-These in particular caught Lori’s eye and they were actually pretty good.
+These coconut candy balls, in particular, caught Lori’s eye and they were actually pretty good.